music-classification/tutorial/book/landing-page.md

 working at Spotify (2018 - 2020) and several other music companies as well as open-source projects such as [`Kapre`](https://kapre.readthedocs.io/en/latest/), `librosa`, and `torchaudio`.
 He also writes [some music](https://www.youtube.com/channel/UC6WGQvwwM3M7sX98zJ14XPA).

-## Motivation
-As deep learning emerges, music classification research has entered a new phase, and many data-driven approaches have been proposed to solve the problem.
-However, sometimes researchers discuss the same topic in different languages or compare different concepts as if they are the same.
-Also, some implementation details and evaluation methods are ambiguously described in the papers; hence the details can be only obtained by personally contacting the authors.
-These make tremendous obstacles when new researchers want to dive into the fascinating research area.
-Through this book, we would like to lower the barrier for newcomers, and also, we would like to reduce miscommunication between researchers by disambiguating hidden secrets that have been passed down hand-to-hand.

-Another issue that we are facing under deep learning hype is the lack of labeled data.
-Labeling musical attributes typically require strong domain knowledge and a significant amount of time for listening; hence expensive.
-Deep learning researchers started actively utilizing large-scale unlabeled data to tackle classification problems.
-This book introduces recent advances in semi- and self-supervised learning so that music classification models can step further beyond supervised learning.

-Music classification has been explored to be applied to solve real-world problems.
-However, we often witness that some important procedures and considerations for real-world applications are overlooked and rarely discussed as research topics.
-In this book, we try our best to raise the awareness of these questions and provide answers, or our perspectives, based on the various industry experiences of the authors.
-We hope this reduces the gap between academia and industries so that both important pillars to be harmonized together.

 ## Software